 This course develops the real estate professional's capabilities for offering high-level advisory services.
 With a focus on critical analysis, the course will delve into two quantitative decision making methodologies: decision analysis and forecasting.
 These methodologies will be explored through a problem solving framework.
 (Prerequisite BUSI 121; Recommend BUSI 330) [WTI, WTII]

 This two term course will guide students through the income property appraisal process, focusing both on valuation techniques as well as general research and report writing skills.
 This course fulfils the Appraisal Institute of Canada's guided case study requirement, and is designed to be completed as the final course in AIC’s designation program.
 (Prerequisite BUSI 330, 331, 442, & 452).
-Textbook sold separately: Appraisal of Real Estate (3rd Canadian Edition), $103.95 (includes taxes).
+Textbook sold separately: Appraisal of Real Estate (Canadian Edition).
 Can be purchased directly from the Real Estate Division's Online Bookstore.
 Students are responsible for additional fees for title searches and other necessary documents[WTI, WTII, STI]

 URST 400 (3) Urban Studies